spree/spree/guides/src/content/faq/index.md

 A: Yes, take a look at [this link](https://guides.spreecommerce.org/developer/customization/authentication.html).
 Also, you can use spree_auth_devise gem without spree_frontend since v3.5.
 Please refer to [this link](https://github.com/spree/spree_auth_devise/releases/tag/v3.5.0).

-**Q: Is there some themes/templates for a marketplace, so I don't have to do the design work from scratch?**

-A: Yes, feel free to look at [New Spree UX](https://bit.ly/new-spree-ux) and, as an example [this article](https://sparksolutions.co/covid-19-response-well-delivered-online-store-for-employees-only/).

 **Q: Is there a document on how to integrate spree_analytics_trackers with Facebook pixel?**

 A: Yes, feel free to look at this [document](https://segment.com/docs/connections/destinations/catalog/facebook-pixel/).

-**Q: Since active_shipping no longer supports the UPS API, is there any good library that integrates well with Spree and uses the UPS API?**

-A: Yes, feel free to take a look at [this repository](https://github.com/ShopFelixGray/spree_easy_post).

 **Q: Is there a gem on the spree frontend that can be used for marketing conversion?**